From Bangkok to Ayutthaya: 4 Best Ways to Get There

 We may earn a commission from affiliate links ()

 Just 80 kilometers north and an hour away from the hustle and bustle of Bangkok, the royal city of Ayutthaya, a UNESCO World Heritage Site, makes for a perfect day trip.
+The Ayutthaya Historical Park covers an area of 289 hectares, and you would need several days to truly explore it all.
+Still, you can fit all the most important places to visit within the park into a single day with a little planning.

 Founded in 1350, Ayutthaya was once the capital of the kingdom of Siam–centuries before the land became known as Thailand.
 Today, the ruins of this city–characterized by its giant spires, prang (reliquary towers), and moats surrounding the temples–offers visitors a chance to explore a completely different side of "the land of smiles."